To live life on their terms, introverts should embrace self-determination, minimalism, and frugality.

 That’s why passion is the energy necessary to carry you through the journey.

-I have been able to maintain my youthful vigor throughout the years because I never left school.
+I have maintained my youthful vigor because I never left school.

 Although I have degrees from college and graduate school, I will never graduate from the University of Life.

-For me, being a life-long learner isn’t a fancy phrase uttered by lazy intellectuals who are devoid of a body of work.
+Being a life-long learner isn’t a fancy phrase that lazy intellectuals utter without a body of work.

-Yes, on my terms means only that I made the trade-offs that benefited me the most.
+Yes, my terms mean only that I made the trade-offs that benefited me the most.

 I am still pursuing my goals and may be honored posthumously if the clock runs out before completion.

-Life has been my very own scientific project and I documented all that I experienced experientially and vicariously.
+Life has been my scientific project, and I documented all I experienced experientially and vicariously.

-To have lived a full life based on my intellectual curiosity is worth the journey.
+To have lived an entire life based on my intellectual curiosity is worth the journey.

 I’ll keep you posted as I continue researching and experimenting with my ideas.

-This path has truly given my life a sense of purpose.
+This path has indeed given my life a sense of purpose.